Billionaire Profile

 Early Life

-Gwendolyn Sontheim Meyer was born in the United States in 1961/62.
+Gwendolyn Sontheim Meyer was born in either 1961 or 1962.
 She is the great-great-granddaughter of William Wallace Cargill, who founded Cargill in 1865.
 Her mother was Marion MacMillan Pictet.
-Meyer was born into a life of privilege and wealth, inheriting a substantial fortune from the Cargill family.
+Meyer's early life was shaped by her family's substantial wealth and their involvement in the food and agriculture industry.

 Rise to Success